NBS8660 : Advanced Sustainability Management Project

 Aims

-This capstone module is designed to allow students, drawing on their learning across their MSc Sustainability Management programme, to individually undertake a large-scale project in relation to a chosen element of sustainability practice.
+This capstone module is designed to allow students, drawing on their learning across their MSc Sustainability Management programme, to individually undertake a large-scale project focused on sustainability practice.

-2. Enable students to sharpen critical and analytical skills in gathering and interpreting data and identifying significant issues.
+2. sharpen critical and analytical skills in gathering and interpreting data and identifying significant sustainability issues;

-3. Enable students to further enhance and develop subject-specific knowledge through conducting research.
+3. further enhance and develop subject-specific knowledge through conducting research;

-4. Enable students to relate academic theory and concepts to real-world problems including an appreciation of ethical considerations in the business context.
+4. relate academic theory and concepts to real-world problems including an appreciation of ethical considerations in the business context;

 Outline Of Syllabus